Main: 801.268.9300 | Admissions: 801.916.5696

 Life at Mosaic House

-• Time management
+• Time management and scheduling

-• Establishing healthy boundaries with technology use Utilizing community resources
+• Setting boundaries with technology use

-• Volunteering in the community
+• Volunteering in the local community

-• Managing responsibilities with a job
+• Managing job responsibilities

-• Money Management
+• Money management and budgeting

-• Independence off campus without staff supervision
+• Experiencing independence off campus without staff supervision

 Home visits: